 When you’re a part of a writing community filled with great critique partners (like The Write Practice Pro!), you’ll be the happy recipient of lots of feedback on your writing.
 Sometimes it’s obvious how and when you should address the issues the feedback brings up.

 But often it can be overwhelming to know what feedback items you should address first or last, or whether you should address certain ones at all.
 Should you address every nitpick and complaint?
 Could your readers possibly be incorrect?

 And what if the writing feedback you’ve received is hurtful?
 After all, readers and critique partners are human beings, and all of us have delivered harmless messages at some point or another.
 How do you work through the trauma of hurtful words about you and your art and continue writing with confidence?

-Here’s how to sort your writing feedback into “Essential” items and “Optional” items, and make sure you take none of it personally!
+You need to learn how to sort your writing feedback into “Essential” items and “Optional” items, while also developing a thick skin that protects you from taking critique personally.